 For your treatment to be successful, it is critical that you vacuum every three days for the following three weeks; this process will remove all flea eggs from your home.
 Each time you vacuum, the contents of your vacuum bag should be sealed up and disposed of.

 If you believe you have a problem with fleas or ticks, call in the experts!
-Contact Price Termite & Pest Control to review the situation and recommend a solution.
+Contact Price Termite & Pest Control at 888-630-2847 for a free inspection and a free estimate.